moneroexamples/onion-monero-blockchain-explorer/README.md

  explorer restarts, the thread will first check if `~/.bitmonero/lmdb/emission_amount.txt` is present, read its values, and continue from there if possible.
 Subsequently, only the initial use of the tread is time consuming.
-Once the thread scans the entire blockchain, it updates the emission with new blocks as they come.
+Once the thread scans the entire blockchain, it updates the emission amount using new blocks as they come.

- When the emission monitor is enabled, information about current emission of coinbase and fees is displied on the front page, e.g., :
+ When the emission monitor is enabled, information about current emission of coinbase and fees is displayed on the front page, e.g., :

 ```
 Monero emission (fees) is 14485540.430 (52545.373) as of 1313448 block
 ```

+To disable the monitor, simply restart the explorer without `--enable-emission-monitor` flag.

 ## Enable SSL (https)